Comes from a place of safety and security that only a home can bring

 Qualifications: Bachelor’s degree and at least 5 years experience in not-for-profit management or other relevant management experience.

 Requirements/ Skills: Must be able to articulate the organization’s mission, values, and goals.
 Must be organized, able to meet deadlines, and able to manage projects.
 Must possess the ability to work effectively with diverse groups of people.
-Must be familiar with current technology and office software.
 Valid driver’s license, reliable transportation and willingness to travel are required.
 Maintain a working knowledge of significant developments and trends in the field, including training provided by HFHI.
-Light physical work may be expected.

 Job Classification: Exempt

 Hours: Varied, flexible.
-Some weekend and evenings required.
+Some travel, some weekend and evenings required.

 - Act as the chief administrator responsible for managing all aspects of affiliate operations.